DOT Web Palm Capture

 Premium

 To run components in premium mode, dot_embedded_bg.wasm and valid license files are needed.
+Additionally, if transaction reporting is enabled, a valid transaction token needs to be provided as a property (see transactionCountingToken in Properties).
 To initialize WASM binary file please follow a steps in [Hosting WASM files].
 To use your license file you need to copy it to project public directory within dot-assets directory as <PROJECT_ORIGIN>/dot-assets/iengine.lic.
 By default, the component will try to fetch the desired license file from <PROJECT_ORIGIN>/dot-assets/iengine.lic or <PROJECT_ORIGIN>/dot-assets/license.lic*.
 This can be changed using assetsDirectoryPath property.

 * Please note that fetching license from <PROJECT_ORIGIN>/dot-assets/license.lic by default is deprecated and will be removed in future versions.
 Please use <PROJECT_ORIGIN>/dot-assets/iengine.lic instead.